Johnston Health Enacts Heightened Restrictions for Facility Visitors, Vendors and Volunteers

 - Any visitors who are allowed must pass a health screening.
 Visitors should not visit our campuses if they have one or more of the following symptoms—fever, cough or shortness of breath—or have come into contact with a person who tested positive for COVID-19 in the last 14 days.

 - Patients under COVID-19 investigation may not have any visitors, unless compassionate care is approved.

 These restrictions have been put in place to protect everyone’s safety.
 The best scientific data and expertise inform us that “social distancing” is an essential element in successful efforts to contain the spread of COVID-19.
 We must do our part to support these guidelines and remain a good community partner.
 We also encourage you to use electronic communication for “virtual visitation,” such as FaceTime and Skype, in place of in-person visitation wherever possible.
 We appreciate your understanding at this time.

 Only vendors and contractors who are essential to patient care and business operations will be allowed onsite on an as-needed basis.
-Vendors and contractors who do not directly support patient care and critical business operations should work remotely and will not be allowed in Johnston Health until further notice.
-Vendors and contractors will be subject to health screening at any time prior to entry or while onsite at any Johnston Health hospital.
+Vendors and contractors who do not directly support patient care and critical business operations should work remotely and will not be allowed in Johnston Health hospitals until further notice.
+Vendors and contractors may be subject to health screening at any time prior to entry or while onsite at any Johnston Health hospital.

 Volunteers are extremely important to the function of Johnston Health, but it is equally important to protect the health of those volunteers and the people with whom they come in contact.
 Volunteers who do not directly support patient care activities or essential business operations should not report to Johnston Health until further notice.
 These volunteers should follow the same requirements as Johnston Health employees.
 Volunteers age 65 and older, and those with underlying health conditions are discouraged from participating in their volunteer roles at this time.